Yedomon/bravo_project/README.md

 ## 📖 Citation

-If you use these scripts, please cite this work using the following Zenodo DOI:
+If you use these scripts, please cite this work using the following Zenodo link:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.17791004.svg)](https://doi.org/10.5281/zenodo.17791004)

 ---